PaintYourDragon/orb/README.md

 _240 px diameter sphere running on one core of RP2040 overclocked to 252 MHz (while other core is generating DVI video)._

 **TL;DR not ray tracing.** The math started there, but by eliminating most generalizations and reducing to a single special case, the result is visually and numerically comparable, with an inner loop that’s 100% integer math.
+There’s some pre-compiled, drag-and-drop .UF2 files for a few boards in the **uf2** folder.

 Likely portable to other 32-bit MCUs (ESP32, SAMD51, etc.), sans DVI video.